All pathways

 If your situation is unusually complex, a one-on-one consultation can help you map a sensible plan.

-When I Am Gone (Pty) Ltd ("When I Am Gone") provides secure digital information storage tools only.
-When I Am Gone is not a law firm, financial adviser, or estate planning professional.
-This service does not constitute legal, tax, or financial advice.
-Consult qualified professionals for estate planning matters.
+When I Am Gone (Pty) Ltd ("When I Am Gone") is a registered Financial Services Provider (FSP No: 55699) providing secure digital information storage and estate-readiness tools.
+When I Am Gone is not a law firm or estate planning professional.
+For personalised legal, tax or estate planning advice, consult a qualified attorney or fiduciary practitioner.
 Executors and beneficiaries are responsible for verifying information and obtaining professional advice before acting.

 Will documents created using When I Am Gone must be printed, reviewed, and signed in the presence of two competent witnesses as required by the Wills Act 7 of 1953.
 Electronic wills are not valid under South African law.
 When I Am Gone does not verify will validity, witness competency, or guarantee executor or Master of the High Court acceptance.

 When I Am Gone is the responsible party for processing your personal information in accordance with the Protection of Personal Information Act 4 of 2013 (POPIA) and the Promotion of Access to Information Act 2 of 2000 (PAIA).
 We process data based on your consent and contract performance.
 Data categories collected include identity, contact, estate, and financial information.
-Sensitive vault entries are encrypted in your browser before they reach our servers, and uploaded files are encrypted on our servers before they are stored; the security of your own device and passphrase remains your responsibility.
+Consumer vault entries are browser-encrypted; some authorised sharing workflows use server-side envelope encryption so access can be scanned, granted and audited.
+The security of your own device and passphrase remains your responsibility.
 Data is held with our cloud and database providers under written POPIA processing terms.
-Retention: active accounts indefinitely; deleted accounts for 7 years per legal requirements.
+Retention: active accounts are retained while the account remains open.
+Deleted vault contents are removed from active storage.
+Limited regulatory, audit and transaction records may be retained where required by law, including FICA records kept for at least 5 years from the applicable trigger date.

 You have the right to access, correct, delete, or object to processing of your personal information.
 Contact our Information Officer at support@wheniamgone.co.za for data subject requests.
-We will notify affected users of any data breach within 72 hours.
+We notify the Information Regulator and affected data subjects as soon as reasonably possible after discovery of a security compromise, in line with POPIA.
+Our internal target is 72 hours where the facts allow it.
 See our Privacy Policy for full details.

 © 2026 When I Am Gone (Pty) Ltd. All rights reserved.
 Registered in South Africa.